Your Compassion is Boundless

 Let your great mercy be on us,

-for we are miserable.
+for we are in great need.

 Help us, God of our Salvation.